wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 data-flow dependencies between instructions.
 Storage allocation is achieved using regular physical registers (PR), but instead of allocating a PR for every value producing instruction at the decode stage, we only allocate PRs before they are really needed.

+The Virtual-Physical renaming schemes requires two data structures.
+The first data dtructure, called the General Mapping Table (GMT), maps a logical register (LR) to both the VPR and the PR.
+An extra bit is used to indicate whether the VPR has been allocated s PR or not.
+This bit is set after an instruction has produced value and written back the result to the PR.
+The second data structur is called Physical Mapping Table (PMT).